rbms-bsc/DCRMR/_pages/Phys-desc/Production-method.md

 * etching
 * printing

-<a name="6.27.3.2">6.27.3.2</a> If none of the terms in the RDA vocabulary are appropriate, record another suitable term from a standardized vocabulary (such as the printing and printing processes and techniques hierarchy of the [Art & Architecture Thesaurus Online](https://www.getty.edu/research/tools/vocabularies/aat/){:target="_blank"}) and indicate its source.
+<a name="6.27.3.2">6.27.3.2</a> If none of the terms in the RDA vocabulary is appropriate, record another suitable term from a standardized vocabulary (such as the printing and printing processes and techniques hierarchy of the [Art & Architecture Thesaurus Online](https://www.getty.edu/research/tools/vocabularies/aat/){:target="_blank"}) and indicate its source.

 >Example:
->Production method: <CITE>Intaglio printing</CITE>
+>Production method: <CITE>intaglio printing</CITE>
 >Source code of term: <CITE>aat</CITE>
 >(*Comment*: Example includes the MARC source code of term for clarity)